stevenmcewen/rugby-bot/README.md

 ## Rugby Betting Intelligence Bot

 A cloud-native machine learning system for analysing rugby match data and generating match predictions.
-This project is designed as a long-term software engineering exercise, following real-world patterns, clean architecture, and Azure serverless best practices.

 ---

 ## Project Overview